jtnnguyen/EurekaBot/README.md

 <br/>

 ## Step 6: [Log conversation data to Cosmos DB using Middleware](https://github.com/rob-derosa/EurekaBotGuides/blob/master/guides/conversation_logger.md)
-Log conversations to Cosmos DB using the SQL API.
-Let's log the questions and answers along with the probability score from QnA Maker so we can ensure our users are getting accurate results - we'll dig into Cosmos for this.
+Log conversations to [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) using the SQL API.
+Let's log the questions and answers along with the probability score from QnA Maker so we can ensure our users are getting accurate results - we'll dig into [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) for this.

 <br/>